 Consistent with the criteria in the source extraction algorithm (see Appendix\,\ref{app:extract}), a threshold of $3\sigma$ is adopted to constrain the upper limit of $\widetilde{I}^{\rm peak}_{\nu}$.
 As a result, the gray shaded region traces the permissible parameter interval for an undetected core in our observations.
 In other words, if such cores exist, they should have $n_c<10^{5}$\,cm$^{-3}$, which is considerably less dense than those that have been identified in nearby low-mass cloud cores \citep{WT1999IRAM30m,Kirk2005JCMT}.

 To further demonstrate this upper limit of density, we smooth the images to a resolution of 20\arcsec.
 With better sensitivity, two new cores (on in HLPC G159.41-34.37 and one in G161.87-35.76) are identified by the same algorithm and parameter input, which are called weakly detected cores.
-They have radii of about 6700 and 7500\,au and averaged density of $2.8\times10^4$\,cm$^{-3}$ and $3.1\times10^4$\,cm$^{-3}$, respectively.
-The two cores are labelled as orange rectangles in Figure\,\ref{fig:syn}.
-We also retrieve \textit{Herschel} cold cores in L134 (HLPCs G4.13+35.75 and G4.17+36.67 in our survey), MBM12 (G159.21-34.28, G158.51-33.99, G159.14-33.79, G159.23-34.51, G159.41-34.37, G159.66-34.31), L1642 (G210.90-36.55), and LDN1780 (G358.96+36.81, G359.21+36.89) from \citet{Montillaud2015GCCs} which are labelled as green triangles.
-As they all lie in the gray region, below our sensitivity limit, these cold cores are not dense enough for detection and are consistently below the density limit of $10^{5}$\,cm$^{-3}$.
-As noted by \citet{WT2016L1495}, SCUBA-2 selects the densest cores from a population at a given temperature, which makes SCUBA-2 ideal for identifying those cores in Herschel catalogues that are closest to forming stars.
+They have radii of about 6700 and 7500 au and averaged density of $2.8\times10^4$ cm$^{-3}$ and $3.1\times10^4$ cm$^{-3}$, respectively.
+The two cores are labeled as orange rectangles in Figure\,\ref{fig:syn}.
+We also retrieve \textit{Herschel} cold cores in L134 (HLPCs G4.13+35.75 and G4.17+36.67 in our survey), MBM12 (G159.21-34.28, G158.51-33.99, G159.14-33.79, G159.23-34.51, G159.41-34.37, G159.66-34.31), L1642 (G210.90-36.55), and LDN1780 (G358.96+36.81, G359.21+36.89) from \citet{Montillaud2015GCCs} which are labeled as green triangles.
+As they all lie in the gray region which is below the sensitivity limit, these cold cores are not dense enough for detection and are consistently below the density limit of $10^{5}$\,cm$^{-3}$.
+As noted by \citet{WT2016L1495}, SCUBA-2 selects the densest cores from a population at a given temperature, which makes SCUBA-2 ideal for identifying those cores in Herschel catalogs that are closest to forming stars.
 So it is of great interest to study how these low-density cores form and whether they can still form stars or are transient objects.

-As indicated by the black contours, peak intensity of a synthetic model $I^{\rm peak}_\nu$ is always below the corresponding $\widetilde{I}^{\rm peak}_{\nu}$ outlined by white contours.
+As indicated by the black curves, peak intensity of a synthetic model $I^{\rm peak}_\nu$ is always below the corresponding $\widetilde{I}^{\rm peak}_{\nu}$ outlined by white curves.
 The difference reflects the missing large-scale flux, which increases in importance from 0.06 to 0.31 dex with $R_{\rm flat}$ from 2500 to 20,000\,au.
-Therefore, if we don't consider missing flux, the density limit can be even lower, especially for those cores with larger flat radius.
+Therefore, if we do not consider missing flux, the density limit can be even lower, especially for those cores with larger flat radius.